- Application & Fees

-The Early Childhood PreK-3 Teacher Education Program (more commonly referred to as the PreK-3 Program) is based upon a Constructivist model of human development and educational practice.
+The Early Childhood PreK-3 Teacher Education Program is based upon a Constructivist model of human development and educational practice.
 This Constructivist theme serves as the unifying and integrating element of the program - one that cuts across both courses and field experiences.
 In effect, our Constructivist theme helps make it possible to recognize that you are participating in a coherent, integrated program of study rather than simply a sequences of classes and experiences.

 The PreK-3 Program is designed to provide students the perspectives and skills necessary to work with young children from infancy through grade three in inclusionary, developmentally appropriate settings.
 The program involves a large field based component and makes significant use of the UVM Campus Children’s Center and local elementary schools as practicum sites.
 Graduates of the program are eligible for licensure (PreK-3) from the State of Vermont.

 In order to provide developmentally appropriate educational experiences at the early/primary level, PreK-3 educators need to be well schooled in pedagogy consistent with this developmentally appropriate practice model.
 The structure of the teacher education program is designed to provide these skills.
 In particular, this pedagogy is characterized by an emphasis on age-appropriate activities presented in an inquiry based mode; the full inclusion of children with special needs into the regular classroom setting; a special emphasis on the ability to observe and document children’s theories-in-action, and a view of the child as an active, competent, intentional giver and receiver of knowledge.